JetBrains/kotlin-web-site/docs/topics/kmm/kmm-overview.md

 {type="note"}

 Kotlin Multiplatform Mobile (_KMM_) is an SDK designed to simplify creating multiplatform mobile applications.
-With help of KMM you can share common code between iOS and Android apps.
-For example, data storage and management, authentication.
+With the help of KMM, you can share common code between iOS and Android apps and write platform-specific code only where it’s necessary.
-You only need to write platform-specific code where it’s necessary, for example to implement a native UI or when working with platform-specific APIs.
+For example, to implement a native UI or when working with platform-specific APIs.

+## Get started with Kotlin Multiplatform Mobile

+[Get started with KMM](kmm-getting-started.md) if you're already familiar with the Kotlin language and want to try out Kotlin Multiplatform Mobile (KMM).
+If you're new to Kotlin, [get started with these tutorials](getting-started.md).

+If you want to introduce KMM to your team, look through [our recommendations](kmm-introduce-your-team.md).

 ## Supported platforms